Trump’s defiant help for Stone adds to tumult in Washington

 Republicans largely stayed silent on the issue Saturday, reluctant again to challenge a president who remains very popular with rank-and-file GOP voters.
 But one loud voice was Utah Sen. Mitt Romney, who was also the lone GOP senator to vote to convict the president during his impeachment trial earlier this year.

-“Unprecedented, historic corruption: an American president commutes the sentence of a person convicted by a jury of lying to shield that very president,” he tweeted Saturday.
+“Unprecedented, historic corruption: an American president commutes the sentence of a person convicted by a jury of lying to shield that very president,” Romney tweeted Saturday.

+Sen. Pat Toomey, a Pennsylvania Republican, signaled dismay with the commutation, saying in a statement Saturday that it was a mistake while calling the Russia investigation “badly flawed” and a source of “frustration.”
+He added that Stone had been duly convicted and that any objections to the conviction and trial “should be resolved through the appeals process.”

-And Mark Sanford, the former congressman who made a short-lived primary challenge to Trump, wrote: “So much for the Republican Party being the party of law and order.
+Mark Sanford, the former South Carolina congressman who made a short-lived primary challenge to Trump, wrote: “So much for the Republican Party being the party of law and order.
 Have we not lost our minds in not condemning as a party the president’s corruption by Roger Stone.”

 But most of Republicans who did speak out about the decision supported it.
 Sen. Lindsey Graham, a Trump confidant, said Stone was convicted of a “nonviolent, first-time offense” and the president was “justified” in commuting the sentence.